riicess/Swift-TroubleShooting-Guide/README.md

 **I. Administrator Account Access**
 1. *Switch to the Administrator Account:*
    - Log in to the administrator account on your computer.
-   - Download and install the appropriate version of Roblox.
+   - Download and install the appropriate version of Roblox using the official launcher.
    - If a version of Roblox is already installed on the administrator account, please uninstall it prior to proceeding, as it may be outdated.
    - Install the newly downloaded version of Roblox.